Nmargolis00/quiz-site/README.md

 ## Description

 This project helped me to think through how to approach a problem and build it out with JavaScript.
-I utilized for loops, local storage, objects and query selectors to build the site
+I utilized for loops, local storage, objects and query selectors to build the site.
+I also learned that when you combine jquery and javascript it is super annoying to troubleshoot things

 ## Table of Contents (Optional)